y2abba/y2abba/README.md

 I love working on Software to positively impact people's lives! <br>
 I've been exposed to a variety of different fields throughout my degree and free time, and have developed many web applications, a compiler for a subset of C, formal correctness software, embedded programming, my own OS, and even control systems to control a robotic arm! <br>

 I'm currently starting to look towards contributing to Open Source Projects!

+ ** I am currently looking for Summer 2023 internship opportunities.
+If anything I can do interests you, hit me up!

 ### Work Experiences: